SJTU-CGM/GIFE-HGT/README.md

   Other paramerters:

     --mode	<string>	standard or accelerated mode. (standard)

     --length	<int>		The length of split fragments.
 (1000)

     --step	<int>           The length of step to split the target genome.
 (800)

     --kmer	<int>		The length of kmer.
 (4)

     --kmerPer	<int>		The percentage of fragments selected that are most different from the target genome.
 (20)

     --trfPer	<int>           The percentage of sequences overlapping with simple repeats, and sequences above this percentage are judged as repeats and deleted as a whole.
 (50)

     --trfPara	<string>	The parameters of program trf (a comma-separated string), including matching weight,mismatching penaltyindel penalty,match probability,indel probability,minimum alignment score to report,maximum period size to report,maximum TR length expected.
 (2,5,7,80,10,50,1000,3)
 ```
 Example command:
 ```
-$ GIFEHGT kmerFilter --fasta path/to/example/data/fa/sacCer3_NC_001146.8.fa --mode accelerated
+$ GIFEHGT kmerFilter --fasta path/to/example/data/fa/sacCer3_NC_001144.5.fa --mode accelerated
 ```
-Results of fragmented target genome can be found in the directory `path/to/example/kmerFilter`.
+Results can be found in the directory `path/to/example/kmerFilter`.
-- `path/to/example/kmerFilter/4merFilter_removeSimRep.fa`: the fragments which are most different with target genome.
+- `kmerFilter/new.fasta`: normalized target-genome FASTA used by downstream modules.
+- `kmerFilter/kmerFilter_removeSimRep.fa`: compositionally atypical fragments retained after simple-repeat filtering; this is the principal fragment input for seqAlign.
+- `kmerFilter/kmerFilter_removeSimRep.bed`: genomic coordinates of the retained fragments.
 #### 2. `splitDB`: Split the genomic database into three groups: SG, CRG and DRG
 The script will split the genomic database into three groups: SG, CRG and DRG and update taxonomic information of all organisms in genomic datasets.
 ```